 In a press release, the regulator said that the PFSA considers the characteristics of binary options as speculative investments.
-The products are similar to betting and gambling.
-This indicates that investing in binary options brings a very high risk of losses for retail clients.
+The products are also similar to betting and gambling.
+However, this indicates that investing in binary options brings a very high risk of losses for retail clients.

-The European Securities and Markets Authority (ESMA) has placed temporary restrictions on the binary options industry and proposed new leverage restrictions on forex and other trading activities.
-These moves were designed to put forth guidelines to help local regulators create more stringent rules against speculative and high-risk products.
+The European Securities and Markets Authority (ESMA) has placed temporary restrictions on the binary options industry.
+Moreover, it proposed new leverage restrictions on forex and other trading activities.
+These moves also designed to put forth guidelines to help local regulators create more stringent rules.

-Long before KNF, regulators from the Netherlands and the UK have also proposed permanent bans on retail selling, marketing, and distribution of binary options.
+The Netherlands and the UK have also proposed permanent bans on retail selling, marketing, and distribution of binary options.
 At the moment, other regulators in Europe are also considering similar moves.
-In the UK, the Financial Conduct Authority (FCA) didn’t stop at banning regular binary options but also put restrictions on securitized binary options, which were excluded from the ESMA guidelines.
+In the UK, the Financial Conduct Authority (FCA) didn’t stop at banning regular binary options.
+But it put restrictions on securitized binary options, which excluded from the ESMA guidelines.

-While ESMA rules were temporary in nature, regulators now believe that the best way to tackle the problem is to bring a permanent ban on binary options.
-The announcements would not bring any change to investors and firms of binary options in Poland or the UK as they were already complying with the norms devised by the ESMA.
+ESMA rules were temporary.
+But regulators now believe that the best way to tackle the problem is to bring a permanent ban on binary options.
+The announcements would not bring any change to investors and firms of binary options in Poland or the UK.
+They were already complying with the norms devised by the ESMA.

 Think we missed something?
 Let us know in the comments section below.